javilinos/training_application/README.md

-# Aerostack Mission for applying RL with Stable Baselines 3 to aerial vehicles' velocity control commands.
+# Aerostack Application for applying RL with Stable Baselines 3 to aerial vehicles' velocity control commands.

 VCS application.repos and installation instructions will come out soon.